Frequently Asked Questions

 New students are notified of their advisor’s name and contact information via email just prior to or within the first several days of the students’ first semester at RU.
 If you are ever unsure of how to determine or locate your academic advisor, the Academic Success Center can help you find the answer!

-If you are still working on the general education requirements, bring a printout of acceptable general education courses so you and your advisor can talk about which courses are most appropriate for you based on your academic and career plans.
-Print the latest version of your degree audit and it with you to your advising session.
-You should have your own copy of your progress sheet that you update regularly so you know which requirements you have already completed, which ones you are currently completing, and what remains to be completed.
-Keep all of your advising materials in a folder.
+Prior to your advising appointment, it is best practice to familiarize yourself with the latest version of your degree audit.
+Another helpful tool to navigate your academic journey is your progress sheet.
+Your advisor may recommend that you download a copy and update it regularly so you know which requirements you have already completed, which ones you are currently completing, and what remains to be completed.
+Stay organized, by keeping your advising materials in a designated folder.
 That way, you know where all of your paperwork is and it's easy to get your hands on before your appointment.

 If I need to talk to an advisor, but my assigned advisor is not available, where should I go for assistance?